 I learned more in just one month than I had learned in four years of college.
 The process became exhausting sometimes.
 While we were learning React, it was difficult for me to catch up and I felt demotivated.
-But, the mentors and IAs were really supportive.
+But, the mentors and IAs were supportive.

 The MAC process in the last unit at Masai is phenomenal.
 They prepared us for the interviews and the corporate world during these weeks.
 We also revised everything we had learned.
 There were mock interviews.
 There were mentorship sessions by leading industry mentors.
 It is a wonderful experience.

-I had paid nearly six lakhs as college fees.
+I had paid nearly six lakhs in college fees.
 But, I could not get placed.
 It was not worth it at all.
 At half the price, I got a job in just seven months with the help of Masai.
 So, that says it all.